tcltk/tcl/doc/markdown/lreplace.md

 # Description

 **lreplace** returns a new list formed by replacing zero or more elements of *list* with the *element* arguments. *first* and *last* are index values specifying the first and last elements of the range to replace.
-The index values *first* and *last* are interpreted the same as index values for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+The index values *first* and *last* are interpreted the same as index values for the command [string index][string], supporting simple index arithmetic and indices relative to the end of the list.
 0 refers to the first element of the list, and **end** refers to the last element of the list.

 If either *first* or *last* is less than zero, it is considered to refer to before the first element of the list.
 This allows **lreplace** to prepend elements to *list*.
 If either *first* or *last* indicates a position greater than the index of the last element of the list, it is treated as if it is an index one greater than the last element.
 This allows **lreplace** to append elements to *list*.